What does Referral Fees UK mean?

-Key findings on the civil justice reforms include the ruling on referral keys in the UK.
+Key findings on the civil justice reforms include the ruling on referral fees UK.
 This summary is anecdotal and should not be taken as legally accurate.
 It is necessary for interested parties to check the law at source for a precise interpretation, bearing in mind that major changes were made to the law of personal injury litigation in April 2013.

 Accident Advice Helpline

 If you have suffered from a non-fault accident in which you were injured badly enough to be off work and need an extended period for your recovery, you could be eligible to make a personal injury compensation claim.
 If so, have a word with us at Accident Advice Helpline and take our advice, and you can ask us about referral fees UK too.
 The phone call is free and you are under no obligation to start a claim, but it could put your mind at rest to know where you stand and what your options are.
 You can reach our friendly professional advisors on 0800 689 0500 or from your mobile on 0333 500 0993.
-The lines are open 24/7 so you can get hold of us at any time, but if we can’t answer your questions straight away, we’ll call you back.
+The lines are open 24/7 so you can get hold of us at any time.
 Contact us right away.